OpenWIS/openwis-documentation/_posts/2016-04-14-OpenWIS-Technical-Committee-2016-Apr.md

 2. **Start to plan the work on v4 (review backlog, assign task).**
 	1. LM - I've looked at the outstanding issues in GitHub and they roughly fall into those that relate to the portals and those that relate to other components.
 Given that we are upgrading GeoNetwork, I propose that we defer portal issues until afterwards.
 In the meantime, we could look at issues with the Data Service; there are about 12 of those.
 	2. PR - We have a lot of the changes for v 4 ready, but we need to sort out the issue with harvesting to be able to test it properly.
 We hope to do that in June.
-	3. A-OWIS-TC-2016-33: LM/PR - draft a backlog for the next TC.
-OWIS-A
+	3. ACT-OWIS-TC-2016-33: LM/PR - draft a backlog for the next TC.
+OWIS-ACT
 	4. LM - I would like to know who will be available to do development work and who needs help with the development environment.
 	5. PG - We're still not fully onboard.
 We would like to host the Developer Conference this summer and we would appreciate some support in that.
 	6. LM - Ok, I can help with that.
-	7. A-OWIS-TC-2016-34: LM - Provide some developer docs on how to set up the development environment using a combination of vagrant and puppet.
-OWIS-A
+	7. ACT-OWIS-TC-2016-34: LM - Provide some developer docs on how to set up the development environment using a combination of vagrant and puppet.
+OWIS-ACT
 	8. PN - What about Docker?
 	9. PR - There is currently more interest in _puppet_ among the association.
 	10. OL - We tried vagrant and created 3 VMs; we could display the main screen of OpenWIS.
 However, we still have some issues with OpenAM.
 We would like some documented process to make it work with our SSO machine.